-Soon after we go into the phase of exhaustion.
-What adaptogens help with is lengthening the amount of time we can stay in the phase of resistance, making us much more powerful and productive.
+Soon after, we go into the phase of exhaustion.
+What adaptogens help with is lengthening the time we can stay in the degree of resistance, making us much more powerful and productive.

 Adaptogenic Herbs and Their Unique Benefits

-Ashwagandha is one of the most well researched Adaptogenic herbs in the 21st century - and for good reason.
-It helps to energise the consumer, as well as helping to calm them.
+Ashwagandha is one of the most well-researched Adaptogenic herbs in the 21st century - and for a good reason.
+It helps to energise the consumer, as well as to help to calm them.

-Research has shown that ashwagandha helps to improve both sleep length and sleep quality, as well as calming tension and nervousness.
-It has even been linked to the strengthening of bones so it is good for just about any age group.3
+Research has shown that ashwagandha helps improve sleep length and quality, as well as calming tension and nervousness.
+It has even been linked to strengthening bones, so it is suitable for just about any age group.3

-More recently, ashwagandha has been picked up by the bodybuilding world for its potential in increasing testosterone and, in turn, denser muscle mass.
-There was even a placebo study which showed that those supplementing ashwagandha had a significant increase in strength and muscle performance in comparison to the control group.4
+More recently, ashwagandha has been picked up by the bodybuilding world for its potential to increase testosterone and, in turn, denser muscle mass.
+There was even a placebo study which showed that those supplementing ashwagandha significantly increased strength and muscle performance compared to the control group.4

 Tulsi - Holy Basil

 Tulsi is known in Hindu Mythology as an incarnation of the goddess Tulsi, who is known as a symbol of divine protection.
-Also known as Holy Basil, it is in the same family as the mint plant and has a plethora of benefits for those who consume it.
+Also known as Holy Basil, it is in the same family as the mint plant and has many benefits for those who consume it.

 In human clinical trials, Tulsi has been shown to help in anti-diabetic activity and showed a reduction in blood glucose levels, blood pressure and all-around diabetic symptoms.5

 Although this journey could be considered unhealthy, adaptogens could be the key to remaining well despite what’s expected of us as individuals.
-More so, it has been shown to have anti-anxiety and antidepressant properties similar to that of diazepam and antidepressant drugs.
-It can be bought from most health and wellness shops, so is easily accessible.6
+It has been shown to have anti-anxiety and antidepressant properties similar to diazepam and antidepressant drugs.
+It can be bought from most health and wellness shops and is easily accessible.6

-Turmeric doesn’t meet all the criteria to be considered as an adaptogen, however it bridges the gap between an adaptogen and “Superfoods” which will move us along to the next section of this piece.
+Turmeric doesn’t meet all the criteria to be considered an adaptogen.
+However, it bridges the gap between an adaptogen and “Superfoods”, which will move us to the next section of this piece.

 Turmeric has been a staple in many cultures' foods, yet the knowledge of the benefits of the turmeric root is only well known within these communities and cultures.
-It is most commonly found in Indian cuisines and has a long history in Ayurveda stating that it cleanses the blood and increases longevity and vitality of the human lifespan.
+It is most commonly found in Indian cuisines.
+It has a long history in Ayurveda, stating that it cleanses the blood and increases the longevity and vitality of the human lifespan.

-It’s also worth noting that India has one of the lowest rates of chronic degenerative disease in the world.
+It’s also worth noting that India has one of the world's lowest rates of chronic degenerative disease.
 Although this hasn’t been confirmed as being due to the turmeric root, it is worth considering it as a factor.7

 Turmeric has so many benefits including:8